Apesy/UnitedGamingSAMP/README.md

 ## Credits
 Seanny for creating the gamemode originally for DC-RP and for giving permission to open source it.
-Apesy for UG-RP and some minor edits.
+Apes for UG-RP and some minor edits.